Nicaragua at a glance

 Number of working equines: 317,000

-By engaging government bodies and other organisations at national and local levels, we are promoting the importance of horses to Nicaragua's economy and aiming for better representation of basic equine welfare standards in the country's laws, policies and programmes.
+We engage with government bodies and other organisations at national and local level, promoting the importance of equines to Nicaragua's economy.
+Our aim is to achieve better representation of basic equine welfare standards in the country's laws, policies and programmes.

 We operate in partnership with a variety of organisations to extend the range and impact of our work.